Skip to main content

 What should I bring to the soilSHOP?

-At least 1-2 cups of dry soil sampled from one area (garden, yard or play area) must be prepared ahead of time and arrive in clear plastic baggies.
-Baggies of soil should be labeled with where the sample was taken from.
+Soil: At least 1-2 cups of dry soil sampled from a given area (garden, yard, or play area) must be prepared ahead of time and brought in a clear plastic bag.
+Baggies of soil should be labeled with location information where the sample was taken from.
 View complete sampling instructions below.

-What will my soil be tested for at the soilSHOP?
+What will my soil, toys, spices, and pottery be checked for at the soilSHOP?

 What information can soilSHOP provide?

-Soil screening will provide an estimate of the concentration of lead in your soil sample(s).
-Lead concentrations will be measured in parts per million (ppm) or milligrams per kilogram (mg/kg) of soil.
+Screening will provide an estimate of the concentration of lead in your sample(s).
+Lead concentrations will be measured in parts per million (ppm) or milligrams per kilogram (mg/kg) of soil, spice, toy, or pottery.
 One ppm is like:

 • one inch in 16 miles,